Quickstart

 failed | Something went wrong — check the error field |

-When completed, the response includes eval results:
+When completed, tt runs get (or the REST response) includes eval results:

 {